flixurapp/flixur/NOTES.md

 *Regarding Providers:
 Data from the Search functions may be incomplete.
 Data from the Get functions should be full.*

-All plugins have a `Start()` function that gets run whenever the plugin is loaded.
+All plugins have a `Load(): PluginMetadata` function that gets called whenever the plugin is loaded.
 Plugins cannot be unloaded without restarting the server.
+The load function returns the plugin name, type, and other info.
+Load should not be used for anything besides metadata as this is called even if the plugin is disabled.

+This data should include plugin name, description, author, version, type, dependencies, and unique ID.

+Dependencies are other plugin IDs (usually server plugins) that will be loaded before this plugin.
+If a dependency does not load properly or is disabled, the plugin won't load.

+Actually initializing the plugin is done with the `Start()` function.
+Z This function is called when the plugin is enabled and the server is ready to initialize it.

 ### Metadata Providers